Russellville, Arkansas: Settlement

-Antebellum Period
+Antebellum period

 According to tradition, in the 1840s, the choice of a name for the community of five homes and a store was between Russellville—for Thomas Russell, who had the first home in the area and was a doctor—and Shinnville—for Jacob L. Shinn who established the community's first store.
+However, Russellville was actually named about 1842 when Jacob was a teen.
+Russellville is listed on mail routes in requests for proposals for carrying the mail in 1842, when Shinn was 15, and in 1846, when he was 19, so naming the community after Jacob would have been quite unlikely.
+However, in the 1840s, his uncle, James Madison Shinn, and father, B. D. R. Shinn, operated a store in the small frontier community, so any truth in the naming tradition may apply to them.

-A post office was established as early as 1854.
+A post office was established as early as the early 1840s based on request for mail route proposals and certainly by 1854.

 American Civil War

 As with the war with Mexico in the 1840s, many men of Russellville served in the state's military forces during the American Civil War.
 Local men served in the state forces early in the war, with many transferring to Confederate regiments by 1862.
 Several local men were also formed into at least two pro-Union companies.
 No great battles occurred in or near Russellville, though actions did take place late in the war at nearby Dardanelle (Yell County).
 While the war came to an official end in 1865, peace did not immediately return to the area.
 Many areas of Pope County were disrupted in the early 1870s by the turmoil of what came to be known as the Pope County Militia War.